CIMES-USNA-UMA/CardioRVARapp/README.md

 ## Description

-CardioRVAR Shiny is a shiny app developed by Alvaro Chao-Ecija (intern student at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga) and PhD.
+CardioRVARapp is a shiny app developed by Alvaro Chao-Ecija (intern student at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga) and PhD.
 Marc Stefan Dawid-Milner (head of the unit and supervisor of the project).
 This app is designed to work with the CardioRVAR main package (see https://github.com/CIMES-USNA-UMA/CardioRVAR),